gbiolo/shell-menu/README.md

 First of all it can be used only in an Unix-like operating system (Linux, Solaris, HP-UX, ecc.).

 For Python interpreter, you need at least Python 2.6+ or Python 3.3+.
-With older versions the program won't run due the import of the __future__.

-In repository source the default environment is Python 3, but with installation it will be changed according the version of Python interpreter used for installation script.
+In repository source the default environment is Python 3, but during the installation it will be changed according the version of Python interpreter used for installation script.

-### Todo

-Minor features are in development stage.
-These are some of them:
-- Multiple columns menus based on fixed line number

 ### Author